serega-cpp/esp_adapter_witsml_in_lib/esp_adapter_witsml_in_lib/ReadMe.txt

 =====
 1. Setup Project
-   Project should have the same kind of architecture as ESP Server (32/64 bit)
+   Project should have the same kind of architecture as ESP Server (32/64 bit) 2.1.
+OPTIONAL: Build Boost library
-2. OPTIONAL (project includes pre-builded boost libraries): Build Boost library Boost library should be installed separatelly
+   Boost library should be installed separatelly
    - download Boost (preffered v.1.54.0): http://www.boost.org/users/download/
    - unpack and build it: